gwestwood/btrfs-progs/Documentation/btrfs-subvolume.rst

                 filesystem with the subvolume

         --delete-qgroup
-                also delete the qgroup 0/subvolid if it exists
+                also delete the qgroup 0/subvolid if it exists (default since 6.9)

         --no-delete-qgroup
-                do not delete the 0/subvolid qgroup (default)
+                do not delete the 0/subvolid qgroup (default until 6.8)

         -v|--verbose
                 (deprecated) alias for global *-v* option